Comparing Zoom, Microsoft Teams and Google Meet

 Sharing your screen, so others can see what you are seeing and doing on your screen, is an important feature for business meetings.
 This is handy when you have to present some facts & figures from a presentation or some visuals, for example.
 You can also give real-time demonstrations and demos.

 - Google Hangouts Meet: Only one person may share their screen at a time during a videoconferencing.
-But thanks to the connexion with G Suite, you can easily share documents, images, and files through the chat feature of the meeting room.
+But thanks to the connexion with Google Workspace, you can easily share documents, images, and files through the chat feature of the meeting room.

 - Zoom: the meeting host can allow multiple people to share the screen at the same time.